Lead Generation Hacks That Can Save You Time and Money

 - Prospects supply their email address in exchange for the free download

 - Prospects become leads as you initiate targeted communications using email marketing

 - Win more customers

 You can attract leads into your funnel through advertising or SEO.
-To use advertising to attract leads, set up ad campaigns on social media that drives people to your lead page where they can download your offer.
-To increase the efficacy of your reach, create keyword rich, optimized content to draw organic traffic to your funnel.
+To use advertising to attract leads, set up ad campaigns on social media that drive people to your lead page where they can download your offer.
+To increase the efficacy of your reach, create keyword-rich, optimized content to draw organic traffic to your funnel.
 Whether you’re creating content for paid advertising or organic search, here are some things to keep in mind as you communicate with your prospects through each stage of the buyer’s journey.

 Communicating to the top of the funnel